sheek801/EncodeSolanaDevBootcampFinalProject/README.md

 - Rust for Solana program development
 - Anchor framework for smart contract development
 - TypeScript/JavaScript for frontend and backend development
-- React for the user interface
+- NextJS for the user interface
 - Dialect SDK for blinks integration

 ## Development Roadmap